la2050/archive/_projects/2015/joyful-heart-foundations-survivor-retreat-model.md

   Program partners assist this project by referring survivors to attend the retreats offered by Joyful Heart Foundation.
 Program partners will not receive monetary compensation for participating in this project.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- This is a three-year project with a total budget of $1,648,966.
-The budget for the grant period of this proposal (calendar year 2016) is $549,343.
-We have raised $165,000 through private and corporate foundations for this grant period and have submitted an additional $255,000 in corporate foundation grant applications, with funding decisions made in December 2015.
-We have also scheduled a donor cultivation event on November 5th to fundraise for this project.
-Funding for the first year of this project was successfully secured in full.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Direct Expenses
-   Salaries
-   Chief Executive Officer $2,699
-   Managing Director $4,182
-   Vice President, Clinical Programs $46,125
-   Senior Clinical Manager $52,988
-   H&W Administrative Coordinator 11,444
-   Healing Program Coordinator $24,088
-   Retreat Model Replication Coordinator $27,500
-   Admin Associate, H&W $6,981
-   Research Assistant $32,643
-   Total Salaries and Wages $208,648

-   Fringe Benefits (% of salaries and wages) 19% $39,643
-   Total Personnel:$ 248,291

-   Contractors
-   Georgetown University $104,292
-   Total Contracted Services $104,292

-   Other Costs
-   Retreats $114,460
-   Retreat Development $57,300
-   Dissemination Preparation $25,000
-   Total Other Costs $196,760

-   Direct Expenses Total $549,343

-   JHF will apply $6075 to the salary of the VP of clinical services, $14,175 to the salary of the clinical manager and $4750 to their fringe benefits. $50K will be applied toward Georgetown and $25K to retreat expenses.
 How do you plan to scale the success of your proposal?: |-
   14. How do you plan to scale the success of your proposal?
 2500 characters The demand for our signature Survivor Retreat Program has long exceeded its availability and reach.
 In response, we embarked on an ambitious three-year research project in partnership with Georgetown University to conduct retreats within a research model, evaluate their effectiveness, and create a replicable Retreat Model, which can be adopted by partner organizations and offered to survivors, professionals who serve them, and communities beyond our current capacity and scope.
 With the publication of the model as an evidenced-informed holistic intervention for survivors, agencies within the field will be able to solicit new funding opportunities and expand their offering of healing opportunities to survivors.